Trump’s White House Intruder ‘Friend’ Arrested, Twitter Picks On Obama

 — Mrs. Betty Bowers (@BettyBowers) March 11, 2017

 Friday’s breach was the first after President’s Trump’s election.
-Similar incidents occurred during Obama’s rule, including the widely reported instance involving U.S. army veteran Omar Gonzalez.
+Similar incidents occurred during Obama’s rule, including the widely reported incident involving U.S. army veteran Omar Gonzalez.
 In 2014, Gonzalez made it farther than any other White House intruder and was allegedly carrying a knife.
 Though he had said he did not want to hurt anyone, Gonzalez had assaulted an officer.
 He was sentenced to 17 months in prison after pleading guilty.
-The breach and others from the time, had resulted in changes in the Secret Service, including shunting out of its then director.
-Trump is yet to name a successor to Joseph Clancy, the agency’s chief who recently retired, USA Today reported.
+The incident and others from the time, had resulted in changes in the Secret Service, including shunting out of its then chief.
+Trump is yet to name a successor to Joseph Clancy, the agency’s director who recently retired, USA Today reported.

-In the latest intrusion, security cameras revealed the White House intruder had scaled fence near the neighboring Treasury Building.
-After being discovered close to the south entrance, according to CNN, the man told Secret Service he was a friend of the President, who later called him a ‘troubled person’.
-Trump also termed the incident sad while lauding the agency’s efforts.
-If convicted, the man could face time in prison.
-Though he was not identified, a California driver’s license was found on the suspect.
-Secret Service also said he did not have a history of arrest.
-During his arraignment, the suspect was identified as 26-year-old Jonathan T. Tran from California.
-His family said the suspect was mentally disturbed after losing job.
+In the latest incident, security cameras revealed the White House intruder had scaled fence near the Treasury Building.
+After being discovered close to the south entrance, according to CNN, the man told Secret Service he was a friend of the President, who later called him a troubled person.
+Trump also termed the incident ‘sad’ while lauding the agency’s efforts.
+If convicted, the man could face prison time.

 Just In: @POTUS comments on the arrest of an intruder on White House grounds. https://t.co/vyu9ABWMcN pic.twitter.com/RyNZVQj1wi